-apply for a birth certificate for one’s own children.
+- apply for a birth certificate for one’s own children.

 Our staff helps families with the complex and time-consuming process of acquiring birth certificates for their children.
-Often, it is necessary to obtain other government documents, such as a death or marriage certificate, first.
-The process can be extremely complicated and often involves multiple trips to different government offices.
+Often, it is necessary to obtain other government documents first, such as a death or marriage certificate.
+The process can be extremely complicated and often involves multiple trips to government offices.
 For many families, the cost of transport to government offices alone can be an insurmountable barrier.
-Helping families obtain birth certificates for their children is critical to helping them keep their children in school and provide them with better opportunities to create a better future.
+Helping families obtain birth certificates for their children is critical to keeping children in school and opening the door to future opportunities.